Setting up and register a company in Mauritius

 According to the Companies Act 2001, there is no obligation for a company to have a constitution.
 In this case, the Act will serve as the governing document.
-All companies should therefore abide by this Act, which governs the setting up of Limited Life Companies and offshore companies in Mauritius.
-The incorporation of offshore companies requires the approval from the Financial Services Commission, the institution in charge of the regulation, administration and inspection of all financial services in Mauritius.
-Furthermore, each business activity needs to be registered with the Registrar of Companies.
+All companies should therefore abide by this Act The incorporation of offshore companies in Mauritius requires the approval from the Financial Services Commission, the institution in charge of the regulation, administration and inspection of all financial services in Mauritius.
+Furthermore, each business activity needs to be indexed with the Registrar of Companies.

 In addition, under the Companies Act 2001, companies must have:

-- At least one director resident in Mauritius; and
+- A minimum of one director, resident in Mauritius; and

-Sunibel Corporate Services guides and accompanies you in setting up a company in Mauritius.
-As an international provider of corporate, trust, fund and fiduciary services, we have the experience and expertise to help you strategically optimise your business through the Mauritius jurisdiction.
+Are you interested in setting up your company and looking to conduct business in Mauritius?
+With a strong experience gained over the years by serving clients from all over the world, we guide and accompany you in the creation of your company in Mauritius.
+As an international provider of corporate, trust, fund and fiduciary services, our team of experts at Mauritius company incorporation takes time to understand your business to help you strategically optimise your structure through the Mauritius jurisdiction.
 Our services include:

-- Setting up and administration of companies and structures
+- Administration and incorporation of companies and structures

 - Wealth structuring through Trusts and Foundations